 Sometimes New Just Isn’t Good Enough

 So, you’re in the market for a new pump.
-That means you have a few options to consider.
+That means there are a few options you need to consider.
 For one, you could go with a new pump from Waukesha Cherry-Burrell, or the manufacturer of your choice.
 While there is nothing wrong with this option, you’ll have to be prepared to pay the current retail price.
 And, you’ll also have to be prepared to wait up to six weeks for delivery.
 Depending on the specifics of your situation, this could be a deal-breaker.

 The Business Case for Buying Reconditioned Centrifugal Pumps

 On the other hand, you could choose to buy a reconditioned centrifugal pump.
 There are two reasons you may want to consider this option over buying new.
 For starters, you’ll benefit from considerable cost savings that you can put back into your business.
 Perhaps more importantly, though, you’ll get your pump faster.
 At Zwirner Equipment, turn-around time is typically two weeks max.
 That means you can ramp up production faster so you can go ahead and take that big-box order with confidence.

 Reconditioned Centrifugal Pumps: The Proof is in the Process

 Before you commit to purchasing a reconditioned centrifugal pump, make sure you understand the reconditioning process at the equipment company you decide to buy from.
 Some companies stop at a fresh coat of paint, while others take a more rigorous, in-depth approach to reconditioning.
 As for us?
 We pride ourselves on our top-notch reconditioning process and ensure that you will receive a sanitary centrifugal pump that is fully functional and more cost effective than a new pump.